fabianmartins/alienattack.workshop/README.md

 4. If you get to a page where the indicating status is WAITING and you have a counting down from 10 to 0 that keeps restarting, everything is ok.
 5. Close the window, to be sure that the cookies were deleted, so we can proceed with the test.

-### FIXING ACTIVITY 8 - Test the manager console
+### fixACTIVITY 8 - Test the manager console

 The manager console is where the manager creates a session, and starts the game so other participants can join it.

 We've been said that this applications is needing a face lifting.
 However, let's leave the cosmetics for another opportunity.

-1 Open a privacy/incognito page for your browser.
+1. Open a privacy/incognito page for your browser.
 This will guarantee that you will have the cookies cleared after use.
 2. Open this file that is on your application deployment: `./scoreboard/index.html`
 3. The page will show some fields for you to enter the username and password that you defined earlier.
 Do it
 4. If the application indicates `AccessDeniedException`, then we have an access problem.
 If that's the case, go to the next activity.

-### FIXING ACTIVITY 9 - Cognito - Configure yourself as a manager
+### fixACTIVITY 9 - Cognito - Configure yourself as a manager

 We found some notes at the desk of the solution architect.
-There is a piece of paper where is written *`use AWS CLI to make yourself an application admin`*.
-The following steps are on that paper.
+There is a piece of paper where is written *"use AWS CLI to make yourself an application admin"*.
+The following steps are were found that paper.
 Hopefully they will help you to solve the issue.

 **Task 1.** Take note of the USER POOL ID